goldenratio1618/genedrive/readme.md

 The <code>main.py</code> program has many command-line arguments relating to the graph structure.
 If they are all left blank, the default behavior is to use a 15x15 8-regular lattice, which has toroidal boundary conditions.
 However, the size of this graph can be customized using the <code>-r</code> and <code>-c</code> arguments.
 Thus, <code>main.py -r 10 -c 20</code> will use a 10x20 8-regular graph.

 If the <code>-fr</code> argument is specified, the program will use a 4-regular lattice instead of an 8-regular lattice.
-Either of these lattices can be modified to be a Watts-Strogatz small-world network by using the <code>-s</code> argument, which specifies the probability that each edge will be replaced with a random edge.
+Either of these lattices can be modified to be a Watts-Strogatz small-world network <cite>(Watts & Strogatz, 1998)</cite> by using the <code>-s</code> argument, which specifies the probability that each edge will be replaced with a random edge.
+By using the <code>-h</code> parameter, the heterogeneity of the small-world network can be changed, as described in (Fu, Liu, & Wang, 2007).

 In addition to lattices and small-world networks, custom graphs can be specified using the
 <code>-gf</code> argument, which allows the user to specify a file containing a list of edges.
 The vertices are assumed to be integers and the edges are to be listed as pairs A,B. For instance, the line 5,10 would specify an edge from vertex 5 to vertex 10.
 Undirected edges need to be specified as two lines, e.g. 5,10 and 10,5.

 ### Plotting Fixation Probabilities
 The program has the ability to change a parameter and plot the fixation probability as a function of that parameter by using the <code>-pl</code> argument.
-Currently, the parameters available to plot are the mutant homozygote fitness a, the wild-type fitness FB, the small-world coefficient s, and the small-world heterogeneity h.
-We are currently adding the ability to plot using the gene-drive probability p as well.
+Currently, the parameters available to plot are the mutant homozygote fitness a, the wild-type fitness FB, the gene-drive probability p, the small-world coefficient s, and the small-world heterogeneity h.

 The range of the plot will be from the <code>-min</code> argument (default 0) to the input value of the chosen parameter.
 The number of points to be plotted is given by the <code>-np</code> argument (default 51).
 For example,
 <code>main.py -pl fb -fb 4 -min 0.1 -np 40</code> will plot fixation probability vs. FB for FB = 0.1, 0.2, 0.3, ..., 4.0.